-Painted in the Catalan colours of ‘sang et or’ (blood red and gold), le petit train jaune was built at the beginning of the century in order to link the towns and villages high up in the mountains with Perpignan and Prades, the principal administrative towns.
-It links Villefranche-de-Conflent with La Tour de Carol, is 63 km long, and made up of wooden compartments with bench seating.
+Made up of wooden compartments painted in the Catalan colours of ‘sang et or’ (blood red and gold), le petit train jaune was built at the beginning of the century in order to link the towns and villages high up in the mountains with Perpignan and Prades, the principal administrative towns.
+It links Villefranche-de-Conflent with La Tour de Carol, a track running 63 km.

 It is the highest railway track in France with the highest SNCF station and the views are stunning as you pass over the viaducts; Séjourné (named after the chap who built it) and the Pont Gisclard, built 80m high overlooking a precipice.

 Visit Dorres between Bourg Madame and Envieg (take the D618 then the D10 to Dorres) to see a granite stone cutters museum, showing how the granite was cut for use in the tracks of the Train Jaune, the Barrage of Bouillouses, and the Basilique of Lourdes.

 The train’s braking system is unique in the world, being the first train to have used electricity.
 These “aéro-statiques” brakes use electrical current and stop the train by electro-magnetism: the heat created by this friction is dissipated by enormous elements underneath the machine, which are cooled by air.